CaptainRich/Basic_Python/README.md

 ## File List
-**fibonacci.py** - a routine to generate a fibonacci series up to 100
+**dictionaries.py** - a routine to illustrate the 'dictionary' data structure and its usage **fibonacci.py** - a routine to generate a fibonacci series up to 100
 **hello_world.py** - the infamous 'hello world' program
 **list_range.py** - a set of examples illustrating lists and ranges